daydy225/fullstack-hy2022-part4-bloglist/README.md

 ## step 7

 Modify adding new blogs so that it is only possible if a valid token is sent with the HTTP POST request.

+## step 8

+Refactoring tokenExtractor taking the token to middleware